Description

 Notes

-- If you are unable to sign your protection mandate in person at the notary's office, remote signing via videoconferencing is possible.
+- If you are unable to sign your power of attorney in person at the notary’s office, a remote signature via videoconference is possible.
 This virtual approach complies with the standards established by the Chambre des notaires du Québec.
-You can proceed with a sdirect remote signature, if you are far from the notary of your choice, especially in urgent situations where a delay could adversely affect your rights.
-This option is also available if physical, health or climatic constraints prevent you from traveling.
+You may proceed with a direct remote signature, if you are unable to meet with the notary of your choice in person, especially in urgent situations where a delay could jeopardize your rights.
+This option is also available if physical, health-related, or weather-related constraints prevent you from traveling.

 - 3 to 15 working days required for the preparation of the protection mandate.